mdp-toolkit/mdp-docs/source/tutorial_src/ch4_bimdp.rst

 that keeps track of the current status in the execution.
 The standard pattern for this is to implement a state machine, which would require some boilerplate code.
-Python on the other hand supports so called continuations via coroutines.
-A coroutine is very similar to a generator function, but the ``yield`` statement returns a value (i.e., the coroutine is receiving a value).
+Python on the other hand supports so called *continuations* via *coroutines*.
+A coroutine is very similar to a generator function, but the ``yield`` statement can also return a value (i.e., the coroutine is receiving a value).
 Coroutines might be difficult to grasp, but they are well documented on the web.
-Most importantly, coroutines can be a very elegenat implementation of the state machine pattern.
+Most importantly, coroutines can be a very elegant implementation of the state machine pattern.

-Using a couroutine in a BiNode for a state machine would normally still require some boilerplate code.
-Therefore BiMDP provides a special function decorator to eliminate this effort, making it even more convenient to use coroutines.
+Using a couroutine in a BiNode to maintain a state would still require some boilerplate code.
+Therefore BiMDP provides a special function decorator to minimize the effort, making it extremely convenient to use coroutines.
 This is demonstrated in the ``gradnewton`` and ``binetdbn`` examples.
 For example decorating the ``_execute`` method can be done like this:
 ::

     class SimpleCoroutineNode(bimdp.nodes.IdentityBiNode):